paditya9/INST377-FundWise/docs/dev_manual.md

 4. Review the test outputs for better understanding.

-# 5. API Documentation
+# 4. API Documentation
 FundWise using multiple API to make it more intuitve and personalized for you!
 Please review below all the API's to better understand the code funtionality.

 ### List of API's
 1.

-# 6. Bugs and Issue
+# 5. Bugs and Issue
 1. Sometimes you aren't able to run the webpage on your [Local Host](http://localhost:3000), in such cases, do the following:
    1. Exit open webpage.

    2. Exit terminal.

-   3. Install all the packages listed under [Installing Dependencies](#installing-dependencies) section.
+   3. Install all the packages listed under [2.0.2.
+Install Dependencies](#202-install-dependencies) section.

    4. Re-run [Local Host](http://localhost:3000)